Deduplication and ExaGrid Systems Frequently Asked Questions

 What level of compression and data deduplication do you achieve?

-What happens to my restore speed if you store byte-level changes?
+What happens to my restore speed if you store zone-level changes?

-90% of restores come from the last backup as this is the most up-to-date data.
-In this case ExaGrid is extremely fast as it stores the last backup in its entirety.
-For the remaining 10% of restores ExaGrid updates the last backup with the byte level changes from the version requested.
+Ninety percent of restores come from the last backup as this is the most up-to-date data.
+In this case, ExaGrid is extremely fast as it stores the last backup in its entirety.
+For the remaining 10% of restores, ExaGrid updates the last backup with the zone-level changes from the version requested.
 This happens very quickly as ExaGrid ships with Intel Quad-Core XEON processors.

 Onsite & Offsite Systems / Tape Elimination